 Occupation: Legislator and executive director, River Advocates

 Education: Sacred Heart Academy; S.C.S.U., B.A. biology, Wesleyan University, M.A.L.S. science

 Platform: Sacred Heart Academy; S.C.S.U., B.A. biology, Wesleyan University, M.A.L.S. science

-Other: Endorsed by Working Families Party, Connecticut Education Association, AFL-CIO, League of Conservation Voters, Sierra Club, National Association of Social Workers.
-Serves on Environment; Finance, Revenue and Bonding; and Higher Education committees.
-Co-chair, Quinnipiac River Linear Trail Advisory Committee.
-Married to husband Martin J. Waters and has two adult sons.
+Other: Endorsed by the Working Families Party.
+State Rep. 1981-present; Deputy Speaker.
+Member of Environment, Finance, Revenue and Bonding, Higher Education and Employment Enhancement committees.
+Co-chair, Quinnipiac River Linear Trail Advisory Committee; Board member, Coalition for a Better Wallingford.
+Served on Wallingford Energy Conservation Commission.
+Married to Martin J. Waters with two adult sons.

 Choose a topic below to see where the candidates stand on each issue.

 Ulbrich's Stance:As State Representative, I will seek the advice of Wallingford parents, the Board of Education, the Superintendent, principals, teachers and staff to stand up for our town’s needs at the state level.
 Listening to users and experts in our education system is important because they know what special projects will create meaningful learning experiences.
 They also know how fast education technology is changing, especially with virtual learning now in place.

 Education is a main factor as far as our town’s desirability is concerned so funding is a must.
 At the same time, we have to be careful not to overspend at the state level.
 Currently, Wallingford spends more than $100 million on education.
 As for the state, education cost sharing should also reflect a fair ratio for Wallingford students compared to other towns of our size.
 Nobody will shortchange Wallingford students on my watch.
 As a side note, artistic pursuits, music and sports are personally important to me.